-As I think I’ve made clear in the previous two chapters of this Online Book, keeping the water out is a number one commitment for any offshore boat.
+As I think I’ve made clear in the previous two articles of this series, keeping the water out is a number one commitment for any offshore boat.

 And not just large amounts, although obviously that’s a fundamental priority, too.
 Relatively modest amounts of water can cause real issues with sensitive electronics, especially in today’s shallow bilged boats, where even a small quantity of salt water can find its way out of the bilges and into the switch panel in the event of a knockdown, which has happened to me.
 And many small leaks come from seemingly innocuous places—above the waterline and on deck.

 There are few more elegant, simple, timeless pieces of brilliant design than Olin Stephens’ dorade vents.
 Of all of the possible ways to ventilate your boat in all weathers without admitting water into the interior, these have still yet to be beaten.
 However, that does depends on the builder following the original design to the letter, especially in regard to the internal pipe, which should stand well above deck level, within say 1/2” of the underside of the outer casing.
 Anything less is likely to admit water, in my experience.

 Flying headsail sheets will often whisk an unprotected cowl from a foredeck dorade, whilst the current trend towards mainsheet travellers mounted ahead of the companionway, means that a slack mainsheet can snag on coachroof mounted vents.
 Some form of protective cage is needed to avoid this happening, and if you’re building in metal, it’s easy to fabricate and weld on a simple, leak-proof structure.